Metaphysics

 Rawls, Justice, and Metaphysics

 Critics of Rawls claim that his “original position” argument entails a special metaphysical conception of the self.
 The critics say that this metaphysical conception of the self in the original position thus renders it metaphysically loaded, contra Rawls.
 In Political Liberalism, Rawls argues against his critics, insisting that the original position was merely a thought experiment meant to aid in the intuitive realization of the principles of justice according to a uniform standard of fairness.
+This essay will briefly summarize the original position (and the veil of ignorance that completes it), explain the metaphysical view of the self the critics imply, and conclude by disagreeing with the critics, but wondering what Rawls is up to, if its not metaphysical.

 Facts, Values, Rights, and Human Beings